cea-hpc/modules/doc/source/modulefile.rst

 hard-hidden, the ``default`` automatic version symbol will be set onto ``foo/2.1.3``, the highest available version of ``foo``.

-When explicitly naming a forbidden *modulefile*, virtual module, module alias or symbolic version to select it for evaluation, an access error is raised.

 If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
 :subcmd:`whatis` or :subcmd:`search` sub-commands, hidden modules are taken into account in search.
-Hard-hidden and forbidden modules are unaffected by this option.
+Hard-hidden modules are unaffected by this option.

 Advanced module version specifiers
 ----------------------------------